nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 Introduction
 ------------

-This section covers the use of spatial information in NEST to construct structured networks.
+This section covers how to use NEST to construct structured networks.
 When you have worked through this material you will be able to:

 -  Create populations of neurons with specific spatial locations
--  Define connectivity profiles between populations
+-  Define connectivity profiles between these types of populations
 -  Connect populations using profiles
 -  Visualize the connectivity